kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 - The CRD manifest schema walking logic from https://github.com/openshift/crd-schema-checker is used. https://github.com/everettraven/crd-diff imports this logic.
 - The validation/validator pattern from https://github.com/everettraven/crd-diff is used.
 It clearly distinguishes between individual property validations and broader scoped CRD validations.
 Additionally, it has a validation pattern in place that checks for general CRD changes, compatibility of version-to-version, and compatibility of served versions.

-https://github.com/everettraven/crd-diff currently has some configuration logic in place, but it is highly repetitive and not a great user experience.
-This needs to be evaluated further and will likely result in a distinct configuration process for the new project.

 The tables below show any existing and proposed validations for each of the projects and whether or not they will be carried over to the new common project.
 Any validations that behave the same in both projects marked as being carried over will be combined into a single validation.